ember-template-lint/ember-template-lint/docs/rule/no-classic-invocation-component.md

-## Use angle bracket invocation for components
+## Use angle bracket syntax for components

-### Rule name: `no-classic-invocation-component`
+### Rule name: `no-curly-component-invocation`

-There are two ways to invoke a component in a template: classic invocation syntax (`{{my-component}}`), and angle bracket invocation syntax (`<MyComponent />`).
+There are two ways to invoke a component in a template: curly compoment syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
 The difference between them is syntactical.
-You should favour angle bracket invocation syntax as it improves readability of templates, i.e. disambiguates components from helpers, and is also the future direction Ember is going with Glimmer components.
+You should favour angle bracket syntax as it improves readability of templates, i.e. disambiguates components from helpers, and is also the future direction Ember is going with Glimmer components.

 #### Bad